mdxtoc/qtpi/docs/qtpi_description.md

   * These types are now Miranda style (`[`*T*`]` rather than *T*` list`, `(`*T1*`,`*T2*`)` rather than *T1*`*`*T2*).
   *  '*num*' is the type of numbers: unbounded integers and unbounded-precision rationals (fractions).
 So that we can do proper arithmetic.
 Using *num* rather than *int* can cause some problems: some library functions, such as *take* and *drop*, really don't work with fractional arguments (or, at least, I can't decide what they should do), and you may have to make use of *floor*.
-  * Range types were in original CQP, but are no longer in qtpi.
-They are hard to deal with in the typechecker and are currently pretty useless, but if I can make a subtyping typechecker they may come back (I do hope so).
+  * Range types are in CQP, but are not in qtpi.
+They are hard to deal with in the typechecker and are currently pretty useless, but if I can make a subtyping typechecker they might come back.
   * `bit` ought to be a subtype of `int`, but I can't force the typechecker to agree.
   * `basisv` is the type of basis vectors (see below).
   * `qstate` is the type of the result of the *qval* function (see below).
 It's a peek at the simulator state.
 But qstates can't be compared or manipulated in any way.
 The only useful thing you can do with a *qstate* is to send it down the outq output channel, which prints it out.